Tax Year 2021 and 2020 Refund Requests

 Request a Refund

-	For overpayments - the request for refund should be made directly on the Individual Municipal Income Tax Return - Form 37 – Section B, Line 19.
+For overpayments of estimated taxes or taxes paid by you directly to your account - The request for refund should be made directly on the Individual Municipal Income Tax Return - Form 37 – Section B, Line 19.
 If you already filed your annual return, submit a Form 10A.
 Select Claim Reason 10 on the 10A.
 To select this reason, your account must have been overpaid from Estimated Tax Payments or a credit/overpayment carried forward from a prior tax year.

-	Exempt or Incorrect Withholding - All other requests (employer over-withholdings, age exemptions, 2106 business expenses, etc.) MUST be submitted on the 10A.
+Exempt or Incorrect Withholding - All other requests (employer over-withholdings, age exemptions, etc.) MUST be submitted on the 10A.
 To avoid delays, include all required documentation with your request.

 Refund Processing Time

 Once RITA has received your request, allow 90 days to issue your refund.
 To avoid delays, include all required documentation with your request.
 RITA, unlike the IRS, has a policy of auditing first before issuing refunds which greatly reduces the chances of tax fraud.
 If you are filing a return by mail, make sure to mail the form to the RITA mailing address designated for refunds, Form Mailing Addresses.